 In 2013, when tutees were packing every room, she moved into a bright, light space in the New King’s Road.
-Big enough for three or four small classes to run simultaneously, it also has glass-paneled (and soundproofed) rooms off to the side, used mainly by GCSE and A level candidates conscious of their veteran status and unwilling to be stuck with the tiddlers.
+Big enough for three or four small classes to run simultaneously during term-times, it also has glass-panelled (and soundproofed) rooms off to the side, used mainly by GCSE and A level candidates conscious of their veteran status and unwilling to be stuck with the tiddlers.
 It’s a place children enjoy coming to (‘mine never complain,’ said one mother), especially with nice touches like a table set out with inviting-looking (educational) games for early arrivals to play with.

 May sound like organised chaos but works brilliantly, children able to concentrate on their own tutor and enjoying the knowledge that they’re not alone – this is an embarrassment-free zone.
-‘They like seeing other children doing the same sort of thing, there’s no feeling of being the only one,’ says admin guru, Amanda.
-‘There’s a happy atmosphere and lots of rewarding with sweets.’
+‘They like seeing other children doing the same sort of thing, there’s no feeling of being the only one.’
 ‘They love coming here,’ confirms a parent.